 - Law of the Sea and marine affairs

 - Polar and Russian politics

 - Chinese energy and environment

-The institute also works to promote greater awareness of how Norway is infuenced by, and may exert influence on, international framework conditions in these areas.
+The institute also works to promote greater awareness of how Norway is influenced by, and may exert influence on, international framework conditions in these areas.

-The main disciplines at FNI are political science and international law, but FNI researchers also hold degrees in economics, geography and social anthropology, and have special language and regional competence on Russia and China.
+The main disciplines at FNI are political science and international law, but FNI researchers also hold degrees in economics, sociology, social anthropology and development studies, and have special language and regional competence on Russia and China.

 FNI's activities include academic studies, contract research, investigations and evaluations.

 FNI's sources of funding include the Research Council of Norway, various Norwegian public bodies, business associations and private companies, the European Commission and international research foundations.
 Annual turnover is around 40 million NOK.

 FNI collaborates extensively with other research institutions and individual researchers, in Norway and abroad.
 It strives to make its expertise available and relevant to users as well as to the public at large.
 FNI research is published in international scholarly journals and books.
 The institute also has its own report series.

 FNI is the research arm of The Fridtjof Nansen Foundation at Polhøgda, established in 1958 to conduct research within the interest areas of Fridtjof Nansen and to maintain the property of Polhøgda, Nansen's home.
 The Foundation is governed by a six-member Board, elected by a Council.
 The Board appoints the Institute Director for periods of four years.